rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 At this stage we have the basics of data organization.
 Modules allow us to group operations and data into cohesive focused units.
-Procedures allow us to define constitant ways of interacting with out data, and types singularly and collectively allow us to structure data in a way that is useful to solving problems.
+Procedures allow us to define consistent ways of interacting with out data, and types singularly and collectively allow us to structure data in a way that is useful to solving problems.